kzys/blog/en/content/posts/2021/open-telemetry.md

 Basically the collector is acting like fluentd.
 It is pluggable and can be configured in a lot of different ways.

-Honestly speaking, having this pluggable collector under OpenTelemetry umbrella had confused me.
+Honestly speaking, having this pluggable collector under OpenTelemetry umbrella confused me in the beginning.
 You could configure the collector to take tracing information from Jaeger and publish the information to Zipkin.
-The collector is neutral about input/output and doesn't treat OpenTelemetry differently, at least on the configuration-level.
+At least on the configuration-level, OpenTelemetry Protocol is treated as just "one of them".
+Don't they want to push OpenTelemetry as a protocol?

 ### Is it a good idea to use TCP in localhost-only communications?